 “Sicily is definitely one of the most beautiful places in Europe.
 Did you know that it’s the largest island in the Mediterranean?
 Because of its strategic location between Europe and Africa, Sicily has had many cultural influences.
 The island has been dominated by Greeks, Romans, Byzantines, Arabs, Normans and Spaniards.
 From Roman theaters to Greek temples, Sicily has some of the most sensational ancient sights in Europe.
 Combine this with beautiful beaches and nature, vibrant cities and amazing, low-priced food, and you understand why I can’t wait to see more of this Mediterranean gem.
 I particularly enjoyed the southeastern part of the island with beautiful Baroque towns like Ragusa and Noto.
 But even a city like Catania, which doesn’t have the best reputation, amazed me with its beautiful architecture, colorful markets and great restaurants.
 Make sure you try a cannolo when you visit Sicily, a popular Sicilian sweet treat made from pastry filled with ricotta and topped with chopped pistachios.”

-“Sifnos, a small island in the Cyclades, is one of Greece’s best-kept secrets.
+“Sifnos, a small island in the Cyclades, is one of Greece’s best-kept secrets and one of the most beautiful places in Europe.
 It has all the natural beauty of the more popular Greek islands but with fewer crowds and more affordable prices.
 There is no airport on Sifnos, so we took a ferry from Athens.
 My husband and I chose to stay in Kastro, a sleepy hilltop village on the east side of the island.
 We soon embraced the slow pace of island life.
 We spent each morning hiking through wildflower-covered hills and along the rugged coastline.
 Aside from the occasional goat or donkey, we typically had the trails to ourselves.
 When we worked up an appetite, we feasted on delicious Sifnos specialties like revithithada (chickpea soup) and xinomizithra cheese at restaurants with patios overlooking the Aegean Sea.
 In the afternoons we wandered through Kastro’s narrow, whitewashed alleyways and visited several of the island’s 365 picturesque churches.
 We fell asleep each night with the salty scent of sea air wafting through our open window.
 The days quickly melted away, and we were already planning our return visit when we reluctantly boarded a ferry to Athens four days later.”

 I can’t believe that I almost missed out on visiting one of the most beautiful places in Europe – Suzdal, Russia.
 When I took the Trans-Siberian Express from Vladivostock to Moscow, I didn’t plan to stop at any of the cities in the famous “Golden Ring”.
 In fact, I rode right past Vladimir (the nearest train station to Suzdal) and checked in to my hostel in Moscow.
 However, I had a nagging feeling in the back of my mind that I would regret not escaping the city for a day or two, so I hopped back on the train to Vladimir and then caught a small minibus to Suzdal.